lsst-dm/dmtn-250/index.rst

 Sasquatch
 ---------

-Repertoire will take over the function of Segwarides_ and extend that functionality to support discovery of all local InfluxDB databases.
+Repertoire will take over the InfluxDB database discovery function of Segwarides_ and extend that functionality to support discovery of all local InfluxDB databases.
 For remote EFD access, it will also support retrieving, by name, the connection information of any remote EFD accessible from that environment, as well as retrieving the default (local) EFD name and connection information.

 .. _Segwarides: https://github.com/lsst-sqre/segwarides

-Sasquatch database discovery will be a separate authenticated API using Gafaelfawr token authentication.
+InfluxDB database discovery will be a separate authenticated API using Gafaelfawr token authentication.
-Sasquatch discovery information, with one exception, will not be included in the regular internal service discovery because it is not (necessarily) an internal service and because that information is not useful without the authentication credentials.
+InfluxDB information will not be included in the regular internal service discovery because it is not useful without the authentication credentials (which cannot be provided via the unauthenticated route) and is not (necessarily) an internal service.
-That one exception is the Confluent Schema Registry, which is not part of the service discovery information provided by strimzi-access-operator.

-Visibility of a Sasquatch database may be restricted by role.
+Visibility of the discovery and authentication information for an InfluxDB database may be restricted by role.
 The role check should be performed by Repertoire itself to avoid the unnecessarily complex ingress configuration required for Gafaelfawr to perform the role check.

 For the time being, we will continue to use username and password authentication for the connection to the underlying InfluxDB instance.
 Repertoire will return a static read-only username and password on request as part of the response to the authenticated service discovery request.
-We will use strimzi-access-operator to manage that account and make it available to Repertoire for databases within the same Phalanx environment.

-For remote EFD access, we will have to duplicate the authentication information for every EFD in each environment from which EFD connections are supported.
+For remote EFD access, we will have to duplicate the password information for every EFD in each environment from which EFD connections are supported.
-For the time being, this will require manual duplication of that information between the 1Password vaults for the various environments.
+For the time being, this will require manual copying of that password between the 1Password vaults for the various environments.
-The connection information is not secret and can be recorded in the :file:`values.yaml` file for the Repertoire Helm chart.
+The connection information, apart from the password, is not secret and can be recorded in the :file:`values.yaml` file for the Repertoire Helm chart.

 .. note::